 Instead of focusing on performance, they emphasized on comfort by making a post-football game sneaker clad in navy blue and constructed with a distinct, oversized midsole that extended up to the heel tab.
 This odd-looking feature served a purpose.

 Made of flexible rubber, the heel folded without effort turning the shoe into a slip on.
-This made the sneaker even more comfortable for competing athletes to wear after an intense game of soccer that required wearing leather cleats.
+This made the sneakers even more comfortable for competing athletes to wear after an intense game of soccer that required wearing leather cleats.

 Decades have passed and the brand came up with different variations of this shoe.
 In 1982, a Montreal 76 with a D-ring lacing system appeared while the 1992 version debuted without the renowned heel support.